 Canada Deposit Insurance Corporation

-CDIC is a federal Crown corporation established in 1967 to protect the savings of Canadians, and contributes to financial stability by safeguarding over $800 billion in deposits at more than 80 member institutions.
+CDIC is a federal Crown corporation established in 1967 to protect the savings of Canadians, and contributes to financial stability by safeguarding eligible deposits at more than 80 member institutions.
 As resolution authority, CDIC is responsible for handling the failure of any of its members, from the smallest to the largest.
 Members include banks, federally regulated credit unions as well as loan and trust companies and associations governed by the Cooperative Credit Associations Act that take deposits.
 Funded by premiums paid by member institutions, CDIC does not receive public funds to operate.
 CDIC has resolved 43 member failures affecting some two million Canadians.
 No one has lost a dollar of deposits under CDIC protection.

 Financial Consumer Agency of Canada